muratk3n/thirdwave/en/README.md

 ---

-See *ST Voyager* V. Conspiracy ep; it was all about false positives.
+See *ST Voyager*, 1999, V. Conspiracy ep; The ep was all about false positives.
 Once upon a time u cld get such a prescient take on a social issue through big tent scifi.